 The Russian invasion of Ukraine is entering a fourth week of fierce field combat, wherein varied formats of traditional, urban, and cyber warfare have been employed.
-In parallel, a cluster of frantic mediation efforts, and desperate talks about unrealistic proposals for peace, have failed in figuring out the specific strategic goals that the Russian President Vladimir Putin is trying to achieve by killing tens of thousands of innocent civilians, including children, and forcing millions of Ukrainians to leave their homeland and seek refuge elsewhere.
+In parallel, a cluster of frantic mediation efforts, and desperate talks about unrealistic proposals for peace, have failed to figure out the specific strategic goals that Russian President Vladimir Putin is trying to achieve by killing tens of thousands of innocent civilians, including children, and forcing millions of Ukrainians to leave their homeland and seek refuge elsewhere.

 However, we at least know that, so far, Putin has failed in realizing the objective that he deceitfully claimed, at the beginning of the war, to justify his unjustifiable assault on Ukraine.
-That is; pushing the NATO away from Russia’s borders.
-Clearly, Putin’s lie has backfired at him.
+That is; pushing NATO away from Russia’s borders.
+Clearly, Putin’s lie has backfired on him.
 By invading Ukraine, Putin forced the NATO allies to move too close to Russia’s borders.

 Ukraine, which had zero number of foreign or NATO military bases or support before the war, is now receiving billions of dollars in aid and advanced military equipment from Europe and the United States.
 Last week, the United States President, Biden, signed a bill to provide 13.6 billion dollars in emergency aid to Ukraine.
 The package is divided into three categories: a sum of 3.5 billion dollars is allocated to securing arms and other defense equipment for the Ukrainian military, including advanced American-made anti-missile systems, while 4 billion dollars are allocated for humanitarian aid, and 3 billion dollars will be used by the United States for deploying American troops to the NATO countries surrounding Ukraine.